-Ranj Alaaldin is a doctoral researcher at the London School of Economics and Political Science, where he focuses on Shia political mobilisation and sectarian conflict in the Middle East.
-He previously worked on the law of armed conflict and the use of force.
-From January 2014, he will be conducting research at Columbia University as a Visiting Researcher
+Ranj Alaaldin is a Visiting Scholar at Columbia University and a Doctoral Researcher at the London School of Economics and Political Science, where he focuses on Iraq and the Middle East.
+He previously specialised in the law of armed conflict and the use of force.

 Monday 04 June 2012

 A group of disgruntled militiamen took over Libya's main airport